Logo What's After the Movie

 What condition does Lionel Essrog, the main character, suffer from?

-Discover the awards and nominations received by Motherless Brooklyn.
-Explore the history of Motherless Brooklyn and its cast and crew.
+Discover all the awards and nominations received by Motherless Brooklyn, from Oscars to film festival honors.
+Learn how Motherless Brooklyn and its cast and crew have been recognized by critics and the industry alike.

 77th Golden Globe Awards 2020